-We describe our general branch-and-bound algorithm in Figure 6.
-The algorithm is straight-forward and easy to understand.
-What is most important is the implementation of Line 13, the rules for pruning the search tree (i.e., for prematurely discarding solutions).
-In our branchand-bound approach, we prune a partial solution in two cases: (1) if the partial solution already contains at least one conflict, or (2) if the partial solution already prevents all SLA violations (the penalty function p_s is 0 for all SLOs s) without applying any more actions.
-Case (1) is trivial, since the target function value for all solutions in such a sub-tree will always be ∞ .
-Case (2) lends itself to more discussion.
-Remember the assumption that every action has non-negative costs, and that we described SLA penalty functions as non-negative functions.
+We describe our general Branch-and-Bound algorithm in Fig. 6.
+The algorithm is easy to understand.
+What is the most important is the implementation of Line 13, the rules for pruning the search tree (i.e., for prematurely discarding solutions).
+In our Branch-and-Bound approach, we prune a partial solution in two cases: 1) if the partial solution already contains at least one conflict, or 2) if the partial solution already prevents all SLA violations (the penalty function $p_s$ is 0 for all $s \in S$ ) without applying any more actions.
+Case 1 is trivial, because the target function value for all solutions in such a subtree will always be $\infty$ .
+Case 2 lends itself to more discussion.
+Remember the assumption that every action has nonnegative costs, and that we described SLA penalty functions as nonnegative functions.
 Therefore, we can assure that for any solution where all penalty functions are 0, the additional application of more actions can never improve the target function value.
-Hence these partial solutions cannot be improved by applying more actions, and the remaining solution sub-tree can be pruned.
+Hence, these partial solutions cannot be improved by applying more actions, and the remaining solution subtree can be pruned.

-Note that in Listing 6, we simply iterated over all actions in the order they appeared in the solution vector (in every step, we always just investigate the next action, see Lines 18 and 22).
+In Listing 6, we simply iterated over all actions in the order they appeared in the solution vector (in every step, we always just investigate the next action, see Lines 18 and 22).
 In general, this approach is suboptimal.
 Even though the order in which we investigate actions has no impact on the quality of our solution (the algorithm is deterministic, i.e., we will always find the global optimum eventually), the order may have an impact on the number of solutions we are able to prune.
-This is illustrated in Figure 7.
-Assume the following simple scenario: there is only one SLO, and 3 possible adaptations.
+This is illustrated in Fig. 7.
+Assume the following simple scenario: There is only one SLO and three possible adaptations.
 Only adaptation 3 is able to prevent the violation of the SLO.
 Actions 1 and 2 have costs but no relevant influence.
 There are no conflicts between actions.
 Hence, the optimal solution vector is 001.
-In Figure 7(a), we strictly followed the algorithm in Listing 6 and investigated the actions in the order they appear in the solution vector.
+In Fig. 7a, we strictly followed the algorithm in Listing 6 and investigated the actions in the order they appear in the solution vector.
 Since the only "useful" action is investigated last, we extend the whole solution tree without any pruning (the worst case, equivalent to full enumeration).
-Now, in Figure 7(b), we investigate the actions in reverse order (from back to front).
-Now, the "useful" action is investigated first, and a large part of this solution tree can be pruned according to pruning case (2).
+Now, in Fig. 7b, we investigate the actions in reverse order (from back to front).
+Now, the "useful" action is investigated first, and a large part of this solution tree can be pruned according to pruning Case 2.